 He says it’s great in the snow!
 Of course it is.
 And of course a 356 is the only true-blood forty-year-old sports car one would even consider using as a daily driver.
 That alone speaks volumes about the Porsche (and me).

 That combination of qualities defines the vision that Ferdinand Porsche had for the car that would ultimately bear his name and the family coat of arms: a practical, durable, comfortable, efficient and speedy conveyance whose design followed the necessity of overcoming the limitations of its VW donor sedan as well as reflecting the sensibilities of its time and place.

-As pretty much any casual student of Porsche knows, Ferdinand (right) didn’t actually build the first 356 in 1948; that was left to son Ferry (left) while the old man was being held in jail by the French on trumped-up war crime charges and forced to consult on the development of the VW-similar Renault 4CV.
+As pretty much any casual student of Porsche knows, Ferdinand Senior (right) didn’t actually build the first 356 in 1948; that was left to son Ferry (left) while the old man was being held in jail by the French on trumped-up war crime charges—he was later exonerated—and forced to consult on the development of the VW-similar Renault 4CV.

 But the first true “Porsche”, the mother of them all, was built by Porsche almost ten years earlier, the KdF 60K10 or Porsche Type 64.
 It was a radical design based on the then-new KdF car (VW Beetle) to compete in the 1939 Berlin-Rome race.
 And it encompassed the key design parameters that turned a prosaic and poky sedan into a giant-killer.